danishsiddiquie/Project/Movies Project/movies-1/README.md

 ‘MovieGenome.csv’ contains data about how strongly movies exhibit each genome.
 The genome score was computed using a machine learning algorithm on user-contributed content including tags, ratings, and textual reviews.
 The structure is a dense matrix, meaning every movie in the genome has a value for every one of the 1,128 tags in the genome.
 This has the hilarious impact of Pixar’s “Toy Story” being 1.9% about vampire-human love, 2% neo-nazis, and 1.8% Jane Austen.

-###Analysis and Insightsn (along with the code) will be found in movies.md as a Markdown Report.
+### Analysis and Insights (along with the code) will be found in movies.md as a Markdown Report.